Gianluca Caprari

-Gianluca Caprari (born 30 July 1993) is an Italian professional footballer who plays as a forward for club Monza and the Italy national team.
+Gianluca Caprari (born 30 July 1993) is an Italian professional footballer who plays as a forward for club Padova.
+He has also appeared for the Italy national team.

 Club career

 Roma

 Born in Rome, Italian capital, Caprari started his career at Atletico 2000.
 He then joined esordienti team of A.S.
 Roma in 2003.
 He played for Roma's Allievi Nazionali team at 2010 Torneo Città di Arco, which beat Fiorentina in the final.

 Caprari made his first team debut on 8 March 2011, in 2010–11 UEFA Champions League round of 16.
 He replaced Simone Perrotta in the last minute; his team lost to Shakhtar Donetsk with a 0–3 score.

 In the next season he played both legs of the 2011–12 UEFA Europa League play-off round, losing to Slovan Bratislava.
 He played only one match in Serie A in 2011–12 season, substituting Totti in a 2–0 win over Chievo.